-The Vice President of Instruction or Chief Academic Officer from each postsecondary institution must annually submit (July 15th) a CTE Instructor Verification Report for the prior year to CCCS to certify the credentials of their CTE instructors.
-5% of CTE credentialed instructors will be chosen at random from each institution and their credentialing documentation will be reviewed for accuracy and consistency with procedural policy by the CCCS Coordinator of CTE Credentialing.
+- Recognition of Secondary Credential If an instructor holds a secondary CTE credential, they will need to go through the postsecondary credentialing process. - Notification of Verification Report The Vice President of Instruction or Chief Academic Officer from each postsecondary institution must annually submit (July 15th) a CTE Instructor Verification Report for the prior year to CCCS to certify the credentials of their CTE instructors.
+5% of CTE credentialed instructors will be chosen at random from each institution and their credentialing documentation will be reviewed for accuracy and consistency with procedural policy.
 Monitoring reviews will ensure sufficient evidence and documentation has been retained by the institution for all selected CTE credentials.
+Please submit to cte@cccs.edu